 Remove the shrimp from the grill and slide them off the skewers onto a plate.

+Garnish with parsley.
 Serve the shrimp hot with a side of with your homemade remoulade sauce, together with baked potato and lime wedges.

 - Carbohydrates: 8g